History of the Fleur De Lis Mansion

 Whether Saulet would have moved on to other business ventures, we will never know.
 In 1815, General Andrew Jackson led the Battle of New Orleans against the invading Brits, and Thomas Saulet was one of the men who lost his life in the War of 1812.

 It is with good fortune that the land and house remained in the possession of the Saulet family.
 Only after Thomas’ wife, Marie Therese Pery Saulet, died in 1823, did any of their children partition off any more land.
-They gifted the corner of modern-day Coliseum and Erato Streets to the Catholic Church, and supported the new church that was erected there in 1838.
+They gifted the corner of modern-day Coliseum and Erato Streets to the Catholic Church.
+Then supported the new church that was erected there in 1838.

 Just a few years earlier, the Saulet family had commissioned architects to build a pair of Greek-Revival brick houses.
 1216 Annunciation Street, now the Fleur de Lis Mansion, is one of those townhouses.
 (The other was unfortunately demolished in the 1930s).